"Pisa leaning tower...you could pretty much call it the super- star of cathedral bell towers!"

 Our recommendation is: get to the Pisa leaning tower, take some photos, enjoy the setting and move on…there is so much more to see in this corner of the world!

-If Pisa is your only destination for the day and you really wish to climb the tower, make sure you read our article on taking a cruisers-only budget tour of Pisa, it's the best, stress-free way to see Pisa and can include climbing to the Tower of Pisa.
+If Pisa is your only destination for the day and you really wish to climb the tower, read our aticle on different ways of getting from Livorno to Pisa or simple consider taking one of the cruisers-only transfers to Pisa, it's the best, stress-free way to see Pisa and can include climbing to the Tower of Pisa.